 There was Joan Weston — the announcers always called her Joanie — bursting out of the pack to go raiding for points.
 There was Joan Weston, holding the line against enemy jammers swooping up from behind.
 She could knock them off their skates with a well-placed hip- or shoulder- bump, or a hard forearm.
 She might even send them over the rail.
 And when she was out jamming and the other team’s blockers knocked her off her skates, she was up on her feet in an instant to charge back into battle.

 Baseball was fine.
 Basketball was fine.
 But watching Joan Weston was like watching a superhero.
 She even had an arch-nemesis, the almost-as-good but unforgiveably sneaky Ann Calvello.

 In pro wrestling, you’d refer to Calvello as “the heel.”
 She was a screaming, cheating, tattooed, broken-nose villain who eternally opposed Joan Weston, “the good girl” in the drama.

 Old-time roller derby was always frozen halfway between a real game and an exhibition.
 That rivalry was pre-scripted, and many other things.
 But the flying teeth?
 The injuries?
 Maybe not so much.
 Those games looked real, at least to me.

 And amidst all the sweat and teeth and cheesy spectacle, Joan Weston was a modest, kindly, educated woman who just wanted to use her talents.
-(And Ann Calvello was just a grown-up tom-boy who’d skated with the boys and liked having fun.)
+(And Ann Calvello was just a grown-up tom-boy who’d skated with the boys as a young girl and liked having fun.)
 Weston was a women’s softball star in college, but there was no good career in that game.
 In her time only the Derby offered a woman of her physical skills a way to make good money in professional sports.